fengalin/raspdac-on-osmc/README.md

 ## <a name='ir_receiver'></a>Configure an Infrared Remote Control
 The Sabre V3 features 3 pins for an IR receiver.
-The case of the RaspDAC has a slot between the power button and the LCD to receive the module.
+The case of the RaspDAC has a slot between the power button and the display to receive the module.
 The shape and size suggests it was designed for the
 [TSOP 38238](https://www.vishay.com/docs/82491/tsop382.pdf) form factor.
 I couldn't find this exact model locally, so I went with a